koalalorenzo/docker-aliases/README.md

     source ~/PATH_OF_REPOSITORY/aliases.sh

-And then it will start using these commands, inside a docker container.
+And then it will start using these commands, inside a docker container each time you run any of them.

+**Note**: Some commands may require some more configuration in order to work properly.
+Feel free to create a pull request or open an issue in case you find a solution!